 Shake away the winter blues by planting your early spring flowers ahead of the spring season.
-These plants will not only lighten up your spirit but also add extra beauty to your spring garden with their lovely colors.
+These plants will lighten your spirit and add extra beauty to your spring garden with their lovely colors.

-And the greatest part?
+And the most incredible part?
 You don’t have to await the departure of the last snow since most of these early spring flowers can survive the snow to put forth their beauty.

 Before we dive into the various early spring flowers, here are a few tips to help you ensure a healthy spring flower garden and, of course, the much-desired attractive landscaping design.